hagen1778/Yii-LogBehavior/README.md

 ## How it works
 ## Changeslog model

     Model Changeslog used to save chages into database.
 Only changed attributes are logged.
 Every log message consist of:
-    - title => action, which create this record.
+* title => action, which create this record.
 May be Create, Update, Delete etc
-    - old_message => list of attributes before change
+* old_message => list of attributes before change
-    - new_message => list of attributes after change
+* new_message => list of attributes after change
-    - ip => ip-adrres of event initiator
+* ip => ip-adrres of event initiator
-    - entity_id => id-key of entity, which was changed
+* entity_id => id-key of entity, which was changed
-    - entity_key => class of entity, which was changed
+* entity_key => class of entity, which was changed
-    - date => time, when change was made
+* Date => time, when change was made

     There is also two static functions, which you can use in other parts of applications:
-    - addToLog => create custom log message, without saving models.
+* addToLog => create custom log message, without saving models.
 I am using it at batch sql-queries, where model objects are not welcome
-    - getKeyEntities => get distinct list of entities.
+* getKeyEntities => get distinct list of entities.
 Im using it to build filter forms

 ## CLogBehavior